 Ann Filiault, MBA

-Ann received her MBA from Union College and her bachelor’s degree from Dartmouth College.
+Ann received a Master of Business Administration from Union College and her bachelor’s degree from Dartmouth College.
 She has served as a board member with the Helena Ptochia Foundation since 2010 and supports the Spoon Foundation, which provides nutritional supplements and staff education to institutionalized children primarily in Kazakhstan.

 Ann travelled halfway around the world to Kazakhstan to adopt her beloved daughter.
 She enjoys multi-cultural cuisine and has recorded several classical a cappella CDs.